Exploring Charlottesville Country Homes For Sale

 Prices range from $650,000 to $1 million for homes with 5-10 acres.

-Albemarle Count Public Schools and easy road access are major draws.
+Albemarle County Public Schools and easy road access are major draws.

 Recent sales show that well-maintained barns and upgraded homes close faster and at premium prices.